Learning: Non-associative learning

 Non-associative learning refers to "a relatively permanent change in the strength of response to a single stimulus due to repeated exposure to that stimulus."
-This definition exempt the changes caused by sensory adaptation, fatigue, or injury.
+This definition exempts the changes caused by sensory adaptation, fatigue, or injury.

 Non-associative learning can be divided into habituation and sensitization.

 Habituation

 Habituation is an example of non-associative learning in which one or more components of an innate response (e.g., response probability, response duration) to a stimulus diminishes when the stimulus is repeated.
 Thus, habituation must be distinguished from extinction, which is an associative process.
 In operant extinction, for example, a response declines because it is no longer followed by a reward.
 An example of habituation can be seen in small song birds—if a stuffed owl (or similar predator) is put into the cage, the birds initially react to it as though it were a real predator.
 Soon the birds react less, showing habituation.
 If another stuffed owl is introduced (or the same one removed and re-introduced), the birds react to it again as though it were a predator, demonstrating that it is only a very specific stimulus that is habituated to (namely, one particular unmoving owl in one place).
 The habituation process is faster for stimuli that occur at a high rather than for stimuli that occur at a low rate as well as for the weak and strong stimuli, respectively.
 Habituation has been shown in essentially every species of animal, as well as the sensitive plant Mimosa pudica and the large protozoan Stentor coeruleus.
 This concept acts in direct opposition to sensitization.